-When searching for accommodation in Nairobi, expats will need to keep a number of things in mind.
-Whether planning to live in the suburbs in a freestanding house with its own garden, in a townhouse that forms part of a complex, or in an apartment, considerations such as budget, commute time, and security should be at the forefront of the decision-making process.
+Regardless of whether expats are planning to live in the suburbs in a freestanding house with its own private garden, in a townhouse that forms part of a complex, or in an apartment, several things must be kept in mind when searching for accommodation in Nairobi.
+Considerations such as budget, cost of living, commute time and security should be at the forefront of the decision-making process.

 Types of accommodation in Nairobi

 In the city centre, most accommodation is in the form of apartments.
-The further outside of the city centre one moves, the more spacious living arrangements become.
-One can find standalone houses on large plots.
-There are also complexes primarily made up of townhouses and semi-detached houses.
+Generally, the further outside of the city centre one moves, the more spacious living arrangements become.
+This includes standalone houses on large plots, complexes that are often made up of townhouses, and semi-detached houses.